gamstc/DailyPracticeApp/README.md

 We need practice problems.
 Many practice problems.
 These can be really small and easy questions, ideally with a few parameters that can be randomized.
 And then we just need an app that can render these problems.
 AI Campus already has a large collection of H5P problem sets for our AI related courses.
 So now, we only need to build a container app that can show these problems and save the results.
 Et voilá!
 This can then be used by anyone to render their own H5P problem sets.

+## Live Demo and Prototype

+Here you can try a very rudimentary first version: [Demo](https://appetize.io/app/wdbdk1wedngvn8y4uccbedf2q8?device=pixel4&scale=100)

+And we are currently working on a wireframe prototype.